Advertising the Environmental Management Charge

 It is your responsibility to ensure consistency across all media including websites, brochures, television advertising, tax invoices and receipts.

-However, where additional fees and charges are advertised, and you have chosen to advertise or collect the EMC separate to the ticket price then you must ensure that a consumer can readily identify the correct EMC component.
+However, where additional fees and charges are advertised, and you have chosen to advertise or collect the EMC separate to the ticket price then you must ensure a consumer can readily identify the correct EMC component.

 Examples of correct EMC advertising include: